phoenixthrush/phoenixthrush.github.io/sites/Tutorial/Windows-Activation/README.md

-# How to activate all Windows Versions for free lmao
+# How to activate Windows 10/11 for free lmao

 Open up a cmd window with admin privs and enter that commmands! <br>
 Sometimes you need to reboot to make changes!